dennismaxjung/vscode-dotnet-auto-attach/README.md

-# VS Code - DotNet Auto Atach
+# VS Code - .NET Auto Attach

-The "DotNet Auto Attach" extension is created to enable a seemless debugging experience when working with dotnet-watch.
+The ".NET Auto Attach" extension is created to enable a seemless debugging experience when working with dotnet-watch.
 While dotnet-watch will rebuild and launch your application everytime you change and store a file, you have to manually restart the debugger each time.

-This is where "DotNet Auto Attach" comes in and shines.
+This is where ".NET Auto Attach" comes in and shines.
 After dotnet-watch restarts your application, it will attach the debugger to enable a seemless debugging experience while changing files on the fly.

 ## Features